 Education plays a crucial role in fostering responsible behavior and garnering support for sustainable tourism initiatives.
-By raising awareness among staff, visitors and local communities about the value of environmental stewardship and the benefits of sustainable practices, the tourism industry can inspire informed choices and help cultivate a lasting culture of sustainability.
+By raising awareness among staff, visitors, and local communities about the importance of environmental stewardship and the benefits of sustainable practices, the tourism industry can encourage responsible choices and shape a culture of sustainability.